-With the UK reopening bars and restaurants on December 2, it's time to book a table for Christmas drinks or dinner.
+With England reopening bars and restaurants on April 12, it's finally time to book a table for drinks or dinner.
 We round up the best restaurants and bars in London to drink and dine, so that you can follow in the footsteps of superyachts Big Fish and Eilean by docking your yacht on the Thames and visiting London’s nightlife hotspots ashore.

 City busybodies can be found unwinding after work at this refined restaurant, which has locations in Bishopsgate and Covent Garden.
 The menu is inspired by South American and Japanese cuisine, so expect everything from salmon and tamarind ceviche to Kobe beef served on a hot Ishiyaki stone.
 The cuisine is undeniably enhanced by the vibrant interiors and buzzing atmosphere at both branches.

 Rock and Roll aficionados should already be acquainted with this Soho Venue.
 When it was known as the Marquee Club in the 1980s, legends such as David Bowie, The Rolling Stones and Jimi Hendrix performed.
 Crowds are drawn to witness new music acts being introduced, but chef Kim Woodward serves up sumptuous dishes too, such as pappardelle with venison ragu.
 The health-conscious should enjoy Woodward’s vegan chocolate and cherry parfait dessert.